2024 Annual Enrollment: October 23 – November 3

 • Change your medical, dental, vision or supplemental health coverage for next year.

-• Contribute to a Health Savings Account (HSA) or Flexible Spending Account (FSA) in 2024.
-Your current HSA or FSA payroll deduction will not roll over to 2024.
+• Contribute to a Health Savings Account (HSA) or Flexible Spending Account (FSA) in 2025.
+Your current HSA or FSA payroll deduction will not roll over to 2025.

 Provide documentation (if applicable)

-• Provide proof of your dependent’s status for any newly added dependent by November 10, 2023.
-If you do not provide the dependent certification documents for any newly added dependents*, your dependent will be removed and will not receive coverage for the 2024 plan year.
+• Provide proof of dependent status for any newly added dependent(s) by November 15, 2024.
+If you do not, your dependent will be removed and will not receive coverage for the 2025 plan year.
+Remember, unless your covered children have a qualifying disability, they may only be covered until age 26 by the medical, dental, vision, supplemental health and child life insurance plans.

-• Complete Evidence of Insurability (EOI) for your supplemental life insurance by the deadline you receive from Unum, our new life and disability provider, if requested.
+• Complete the Evidence of Insurability (EOI) for your supplemental life insurance by the deadline you receive from Unum, our life and disability provider, if requested.
 Unum will send information regarding how to complete the EOI process to your Stryker email address in January.

 Remember, this is your one chance to make changes.

-You can only change your 2024 benefits after Annual Enrollment if you have a qualifying life event.
+You can only change your 2025 benefits after Annual Enrollment if you have a qualifying life event.
 Keep in mind, typically you can only make changes directly related to the life event (e.g., adding a child in the event of a birth).
 For more details, see the Summary Plan Description (SPD).

 What’s changing

-We review our benefits program each year to ensure our offerings are still valuable, affordable and competitive.
-For 2024, most of your benefits will stay the same but there are a few changes to be aware of.
+For 2025, most of your benefits will stay the same, but here are a few changes to be aware of.

 Your cost for coverage